storacha/RFC/rfc/forge-encryption.md

 1. Download and decrypt file with old DEK
 2. Generate new DEK
 3. Re-encrypt all blocks with new DEK + new IVs
-4. Create new metadata block with new wrapped DEK
+4. Create new encrypted metadata block with new wrapped DEK
 5. Upload encrypted blocks + new metadata
 6. Update catalog entry to point to new root CID